Algeria–Spain relations

 The relations between the Kingdom of Spain and the People's Democratic Republic of Algeria, are not strained by a direct territorial dispute; there have been however discrepancies over the approach to the Western Sahara conflict.

 Algeria and Spain are full members of the Union for the Mediterranean.

 History

 Precedents

 Much of the territories of current-day Spain and Algeria were part of polities such as the Roman Empire or the Arab Caliphates.

 In the 16th century, the Hispanic Monarchy and the Ottoman Empire vied for hegemony in North Africa, including current-day Algeria.
 The former captured in 1510 the rock of Algiers and held it for brief spell before being expelled by Hayreddin Barbarossa in 1529.
 The Zayyanid Kingdom of Tlemcen received protection from Charles V in exchange for parias, allowing the local ruler to remain in power until the 1555 Ottoman conquest.

 The Spanish Monarchy exerted control of Oran (1509–1708; 1732–1792) and the neighbouring port of Mers El Kébir for much of the early modern period.

+During much of the 18th century, the Spanish monarchy and the Regency of Algiers remained in conflict, which featured military campaigns and corsair operations.
+After an unsuccessful Spanish attack on Algier in 1775 seeking to force the regency to put an end for good to corsair operations against Christian fleets, the process of diplomatic negotiations began.
+Algiers posed as condition a wider Spanish-Ottoman peace, which was achieved in 1782.
+Likewise, Portugal entered the negotiations along with Spain.
+However internal divisions grew in the Regency in the face of the peace prospect, and the anti-peace positions in Algiers prevailed as the establishment of relations with Spain (and subsequent end of corsair operations) would pose a grave danger to the economy of the Regency.
+In this context, the 1783 and 1784 bombardments of Algiers took place.
+As it was suggested that Algerians were then amenable for dialogue, a third bombardment in 1785 was narrowly cancelled, and Floridablanca set a roadmap for new negotiations with Algiers.
+The final treaty of peace was signed by the Dey of Algiers on 17 June 1786 and by the King of Spain on 27 August 1786.
+However the terms of the versions of the treaty differed, and this caused some problems afterwards.